DoganM95/Parsec-Custom-Resolutions/README.md

 - Ensure custom resolution data is set in `config.json`
 - Right-click on `C:\ProgramData\Parsec\config.json` and open its Properties
 - Check `Read-only`, apply and click OK

+# Bonus

+## Audio workaround

+If the host machine has a headset, headphones or whatever conencted, the audio will be forwarded to the client.
+If the host has no audio device attached though, the client will hear nothing, even if host's volume is 100%.

+To fix this, either headphones can be plugged in on the host, or a dummy headphone can be built like this:
+- Get an aux port that can be soldered
+- Conenct Left with GND using a 100 Ohm resistor
+- Connect Right with GND using a 100 Ohm resistor
+- Plug the dummy headphone into the host machine
+- Check if the host shows a notification like "Headphones plugged in"